RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_ATA_DRIVER_TASK_PRIORITY
 ----------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_ATA_DRIVER_TASK_PRIORITY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 140.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be a valid Classic API task priority.
-The set of valid task priorities depends on the scheduler configuration.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines the ATA task priority.

-NOTES:
+.. rubric:: NOTES:

 This configuration option is only evaluated if the configuration option :ref:`CONFIGURE_APPLICATION_NEEDS_ATA_DRIVER` is defined.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be a valid Classic API task priority.
+The set of valid task priorities depends on the scheduler configuration.

 ..
 Generated from spec:/acfg/if/exception-to-signal-mapping

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_EXCEPTION_TO_SIGNAL_MAPPING